 Having a set of policies ensures that everyone in the business knows their rights and responsibilities regarding health and safety.
 To help you in your safety efforts and compliance, SafetyDocs offers a range of health and safety policies and procedures that you can customise to suit your business needs.
 Here are ten safety documents to help you comply with WHS laws and regulations.

-Occupational Health & Safety Policy states the organisation's commitment to ensuring a safe and healthy workplace for all workers, including contractors and visiting clients and visitors.
-It also highlights the organisation's legal obligations to Occupational Health & Safety and aligns with our list of organisational policies and organisational policies and procedures.
+WHS Policy states the organisation's commitment to ensuring a safe and healthy workplace for all workers, including contractors and visiting clients and visitors.
+It also highlights the organisation's legal obligations to Work Health & Safety and aligns with our list of organisational policies and organisational policies and procedures.
 This demonstrates our dedication to maintaining a workplace that prioritises the well-being of everyone on the premises.

 2. Personal Protective Equipment (PPE) Policy